YCChenVictor/blog-frontend/_posts/aesthetics_science/english/2022-11-19-reading-(toefl).md

 * Find keyword in question
 * Scan article to find the keyword
-* drop the key point of that sentence containing the keyword.
-If no keyword in passage, drop the inference why author write this passage. (should drop v.o)
+* If find the keyword, write down the key point of that sentence containing the keyword
+* If no keyword in passage, drop the inference why author write this passage (usually on the first and last sentences)
 * choose the answer

 For example,

-TBC
+Question

 ### Rhetorical Purpose